Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 ## Language and grammar
 ### Abbreviations
-Abbriviations include acronyms, initialisms, shortened words, and contractions.
+Abbreviations include acronyms, initialisms, shortened words, and contractions.
-In most contexts, the technical distinction between acronyms and initialisms isn't relevant; it's fine to use the word *acornym* to refer to both.
+In most contexts, the technical distinction between acronyms and initialisms isn't relevant; it's fine to use the word *acronym* to refer to both.

 * An acronym is formed from the first letters of words in a phrase, but it pronounced as if it were a word itself:
-	* NATO for North Atlantic Treaty Organizaion
+	* NATO for North Atlantic Treaty Organization

-* An initialism is also formed from the first letters of words in a phrase, but each letter is pronounced seperately:
+* An initialism is also formed from the first letters of words in a phrase, but each letter is pronounced separately:
 	* CIA for Central Intelligence Agency
 	* FYI for For You Information
 * A shortened word is just part of a word or phrase, sometimes with a period at the end:
 	* Dr. for doctor
 	* etc. for et cetera
 	* min for minutes
-	* CA for Califonia
+	* CA for California
-* Some abbreviations can be either acronyms or initialisms depending on the speakers's preference; examples includes *FAQ* and *SQL*.
+* Some abbreviations can be either acronyms or initialisms depending on the speaker's preference; examples includes *FAQ* and *SQL*.
 In some cases, the pronunciation determines whether to use *a* or *an*.
 * Don't create your own abbreviations.
-Use recognizable and industry standand abbreviations.
+Use recognizable and industry standard abbreviations.
 * Spell out a term.
 When an abbreviations is likely to be unfamiliar to the audience, spell out the first mention of the term and immediately follow with the abbreviation in parentheses, as in the following examples:
-	* Border Gateway Protocal (BGP)
+	* Border Gateway Protocol (BGP)
 	* elliptic-curve cryptography (ECC)
   For all subsequence mentions of the abbreviation, use the abbreviation by itselft.
 * Consider your audience to decide to spell out a term.
 If the majority of your audience is